anurag-gupta-ds/schedviz-cpu-scheduling-analyzer/README.md

 A Python-based desktop application that simulates and visualizes CPU Scheduling algorithms used in Operating Systems.
 Built with Python, Tkinter and Matplotlib.

 📸 Screenshots
-# All of these are added in the screenshots folder
 Main Window
 FCFS Result + Gantt Chart
 Algorithm Comparison